Songonge/SQL-Projects/Spotify_Streams.md

 ORDER BY interruption_count DESC
 ;
 ```
-In this query, we returned the tracks with the total of interruption greater than 10.
+In this query, we returned the tracks with a total interruption greater than 10.
 The results are the following:
 * Sister Ray - International Cast: Number of interruptions: 40
 * My Mind Is Ramblin: Number of interruptions: 31
 * Komm gib mir deine Hand - Remastered 2009: Number of interruptions: 25